APPLICATIONS AVAILABLE NOW!

 Why choose Penn State?

-Faculty members in the College of Nursing are nationally recognized nurse educators, clinicians, and researchers who provide students with a strong educational, experiential, and theoretical foundation in nursing.
+Penn State's nursing faculty members are nationally recognized nurse educators, clinicians, and researchers who provide students with a strong educational, experiential, and theoretical foundation in nursing.
 This foundation is the basis for graduate-level study for careers as advanced practice nurses, including:

 - nurse practitioners